Reymon-Real/Kernel-learning/README.md

+# Important Note

+I haven't had time to modify the kernel, so for the moment it is the same as Anshul Rajan original.

 # Kernel

 Writing a kernel from scratch is to print something on screen.
 Using a VGA(Visual Graphics Array), a hardware system that controls the display.
 We will use GNU GRUB to load our kernel because it supports a multiboot of many operating systems.